TipTaping/TipTaping/LEARNME.md

 - Do I enjoy coding?
-  I would think I enjoy it, it is fun when I get something to work but, the only time I actally code is if its a late assignment. coding makes things make sense, its just numbers are either a 1's or a 0's all jumbled together that end up telling you that your taxes are overdue and are being band from a game for saying to many friendly words to players.
-So in-all I think code is fun.
+  I would think I enjoy it, it is fun when I get something to work but, the only time I actally code is if its a late assignment. coding makes things make sense, its just numbers are either a 1 or a 0 all jumbled together that end up telling you that your taxes are overdue and are being band from a game for saying to many friendly words to players.
+So in-all I think coding is fun.

 - What code do I know?
   I know python and some scratch